History of Pomerania (1806–1933): Effect of Treaty of Versailles on territorial size

 In contrast to the provinces of West Prussia and East Prussia, the Peace Treaty of Versailles of 1919 had comparatively little influence on the territorial size of the province of Pomerania.
 In the framework of the treaty some parts of the eastern rural administrative districts of Landkreis Bütow, Landkreis Lauenburg and Landkreis Stolp, amounting to altogether 9,64 km2, where in 1910 a population of 224 inhabitants had been counted, went lost to Poland.

 Administrative subdivisions

 Until 1932, the province was subdivided into the government regions (Regierungsbezirk) Köslin (Eastern part, Farther Pomerania), Stettin (Southwestern part, Old Western Pomerania or Altvorpommern), and Stralsund (Northwestern part, New Western Pomerania or Neuvorpommern).
 The Stralsund region was merged into the Stettin region in 1932.
-The provincial capital was Stettin (now Szczecin), the Regierungsbezirk capitals were Köslin (now Koszalin), Stettin, and Stralsund, respectively.
+The provincial capital was Stettin (Szczecin), the Regierungsbezirk capitals were Köslin (Koszalin), Stettin, and Stralsund, respectively.